 Although variants to viruses are common, variants that have several (around 10 or more) changes from the original are uncommon, Dr. Dittmer says.
 That’s why these new COVID-19 variants are causing concern.

 “More study is needed to know about the impact of these new variants,” Dr. Dittmer says.
 “So far, what people have found is that these variants are more transmissible, but no one knows exactly why.
-Whether they are clinically worse, we simply don’t have enough data.”
+Whether they are clinically worse is an urgent matter of research.”

 3. The vaccines are still effective for the new variants.

 Researchers have found that the Moderna vaccine still protects against the British variant, but it’s less effective against the one that emerged in South Africa and that shares some of the mutations with a variant that emerged in Brazil, Dr. Dittmer says.

 Moderna is now working to create an “emerging variant booster candidate” against the South African variant, known as B.1.351, to determine if it will be more effective against the strain and potentially other future variants.

 A recent laboratory study found that the Pfizer vaccine appeared to lose only a small bit of effectiveness against an engineered virus with three key mutations from the new South Africa variant.
 Its findings are limited because it does not look at the full set of mutations found in the new South African variant, and further research is underway.